d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 1. Org dynamic blocks to insert links or backlinks
 ..
 2. Org dynamic block to insert file contents
 12. Sort files by component
-13. Minibuffer histories
-14. Extending Denote
+13. Keep a journal or diary
 ..
-1. Keep a journal or diary
-.....
 1. Journaling with a timer
+14. Minibuffer histories
+15. Extending Denote
 ..
-2. Create a note with the region’s contents
+1. Create a new note in any directory
 ..
-3. Split an Org subtree into its own note
+2. Narrow the list of files in Dired
 ..
-4. Narrow the list of files in Dired
+3. Use `dired-virtual-mode' for arbitrary file listings
 ..
-5. Use `dired-virtual-mode' for arbitrary file listings
+4. Use Embark to collect minibuffer candidates
 ..
-6. Use Embark to collect minibuffer candidates
+5. Search file contents
 ..
-7. Search file contents
+6. Bookmark the directory with the notes
 ..
-8. Bookmark the directory with the notes
+7. Use the `denote-explore' package to explore your notes
 ..
-9. Use the `citar-denote' package for bibliography notes
+8. Use the `citar-denote' package for bibliography notes
 ..
-10. Use the `consult-notes' package
+9. Use the `consult-notes' package
 ..
-11. Use the `denote-menu' package
+10. Use the `denote-menu' package
 ..
-12. Treat your notes as a project
+11. Treat your notes as a project
 ..
-13. Use the tree-based file prompt for select commands
+12. Use the tree-based file prompt for select commands
 ..
-14. Rename files with Denote in the Image Dired thumbnails buffer
+13. Rename files with Denote in the Image Dired thumbnails buffer
 ..
-15. Rename files with Denote using `dired-preview'
+14. Rename files with Denote using `dired-preview'
 ..
-16. Avoid duplicate identifiers when exporting Denote notes .....
+15. Avoid duplicate identifiers when exporting Denote notes .....
 1. Export Denote notes with Org Mode
 .....
 2. Export Denote notes with Markdown
-15. Installation
+16. Installation
 ..
 1. GNU ELPA package
 ..
 2. Manual installation
-16. Sample configuration
+17. Sample configuration
-17. For developers or advanced users
+18. For developers or advanced users
-18. Troubleshoot Denote in a pristine environment
+19. Troubleshoot Denote in a pristine environment
-19. Contributing
-20. Things to do
+20. Contributing
+..
+1. Wishlist of what we can do to extend Denote
 21. Publications about Denote
 22. Alternatives to Denote
 ..
 1. Alternative implementations and further reading